mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

     With this release, DC/OS updates REX-Ray to support NVMe storage when the DC/OS cluster runs on an Amazon instance.
 To work with NVMe devices, however, you must provide your own `udev` rules and  `nvme-cli` package.
 For more information about using Rex-Ray, see the [REX-Ray](https://rexray.io/) website and [github repository](https://github.com/rexray).

 ## Third-party updates and compatibility
-- Updates support for REX-Ray to the most recent stable version (DCOS_OSS-4316, COPS-3961).

 - Updates the [ZooKeeper](https://zookeeper.apache.org/doc/r3.4.14/releasenotes.html) package for DC/OS to release version 3.4.14 (DCOS_OSS-4988).

 - Updates support for OpenSSL to release version 1.0.2r (DCOS_OSS-4868).